Despite record stock surge, video game retailer GameStop is still struggling to stay afloat

 Another negative: Services like Xbox now have Netflix-like subscriptions for older games, where users can pay as little as $10 month for more than 100 games.
 “Gamers are saying, Why am I going to pay $30 for FIFA 2020 when I can just pay $10 a month and play all of these other games too?”
 Chukumba said.

 Garrett Fields, 24, has a “soft spot” for GameStop, but he hasn’t been to a store in years.
-When he was younger, he and his siblings would raid the racks in search of cheap, used games like old Fifa games and Super Mario Strikers.
+When he was younger, he and his siblings would raid the racks in search of cheap, used titles like old Fifa games and Super Mario Strikers.
 Sometimes they’d eat dinner at a restaurant near GameStop in the mall, and sneak off to play demos of games like Guitar Hero before the food arrived.

 “For me, it’s always been like, you go there for the old games,” Fields said.
 “I was never trying to get the latest console or system because everything is stupid expensive for the first year or two.
-So for me it was not quite a mom and pop shop, but almost there,
+So for me it was not quite a mom and pop video game shop, but almost there."

 Fields doesn’t often buy new games (he favors older games like StarCraft and Super Smash Brothers Melee) but when he does, it’s mostly online.
-But he thinks something would be lost if physical GameStop stores disappear.
+He thinks something would be lost if physical GameStop stores disappear, but acknowledged that it’s probably inevitable.

 The company got its start in 1984 as Babbage’s, an educational software shop in Dallas.
 The retailer quickly carved out a business selling popular video games for Atari and Nintendo, and in 1999 was acquired by Barnes & Noble for $215 million.
 In 2002, GameStop went public at $18 a share.
 Its stock rose 12 percent on the first day of trading.